barbarosisik/ECR-MA/README.md

 - Mixtral8x7B and DialoGPT-large were abandoned due to technical and hardware issues.

 ## Immediate Next Steps
-1. Retrain RL for at least 1 epoch to confirm model and checkpoint saving.
+1. ✅ **ECR Model Evaluation**: Completed comprehensive evaluation of LoRA-enhanced Llama2 model
+2. 🔄 **RL Training**: Currently running optimized RL training (Job 4512034) - 20K samples, 2 epochs, 24h limit
-2. Test the RL-enhanced model with a test/inference script.
+3. Test the RL-enhanced model with a test/inference script.
-3. Update all documentation files to reflect the new status.
+4. Update all documentation files to reflect the new status.

 ## Current Status